Michael: How Depression Changes our Thinking

 It is very important to tell your tutors about any mental health problems you have, including depression and anxiety.
 Universities and colleges have a responsibility under law to ensure that students are appropriately supported and that, wherever possible, ‘reasonable adjustments’ can be made.
 Different institutions will do things slightly differently, but talk to your tutor and go to the Student Services centre (or equivalent in your institution) and explain the difficulties you are experiencing.
 They will treat your information confidentially and will talk to you about how you might be supported on your course.
 Support can include study skills, additional time in examinations or other deadlines, or more face to face support, for example.

-What you will be offered will depend on your circumstances and what the institution has available to offer you.
+What you will be offered will depend on your circumstances and what the institution has available.
 However, the important message here is to tell someone about what is happening.